chaunceygardiner/weewx-weatherboard/README.md

 continuously in the browser (every 2 seconds by default) from the loop-data.txt file written by the [weewx-loopdata](https://github.com/chaunceygardiner/weewx-loopdata) extension.
-If the loop data goes stale or cannot be read, the LED board lights only the middle segment of each digit, the split-flap board turns to question marks, and the clock says how old the data is or what went wrong.
+If the loop data goes stale or cannot be read, the readout board shows a dash for each digit, the split-flap board turns to question marks, and the clock says how old the data is or what went wrong.

 The board speaks Danish, Dutch, English, French, German, Italian, Norwegian, Spanish and Swedish, chosen by the report's `lang` setting like